slolab/.github/profile/README.md

-# Accessible Biomedical Artifical Intelligence Research
+# Accessible Biomedical AI Research

 At the intersection of open science and artificial intelligence (AI), we work to make biomedical research more accessible and AI methodologies more transparent